pyeventsourcing/eventsourcing/docs/topics/process.rst

 be processed at the same time by each process in the system.

 In the example below, there are five pipelines and three process applications, which gives fifteen child operating system processes.
-All fifteen will share the same database.
+All fifteen operating system processes will share the same database.
-Here, pipelines are configured statically.

 .. code:: python